 INS occurrences have been ranked in order of highest to lowest priority for receiving pre-treatment to ensure that the best use of resources will be used in the limited time before clearing begins (Attachment D).
-Ranking is based on spread risk, size of the population and/or population extent, number of INS species at each occurrence, suppression potential, safety, access, and streambank revegetation concerns.
-INS that have the greatest risk of spreading, such as occurrences in transportation corridors (e.g. temporary access roads or haul routes) will be assigned as high priority for pre-treatment.
+Ranking is be based on spread risk, size of the population and/or population extent, number of INS species at each occurrence, suppression potential, safety, access, and streambank revegetation concerns.
+INS that have the greatest risk of spreading, such as occurrences in transportation corridors (e.g. temporary access roads, near off-highway vehicle trails, near forestry road crossings) will be assigned as high priority for pre-treatment.
 Large INS occurrence defined in terms of abundance and extent, as well as occurrences with multiple different invasive species, will also be assigned a high priority.
 Occurrences that have high suppression potential (determined by the species type and access to the site) will be prioritized over occurrences of INS species that have poor suppression potential.
-Occurrences of poison ivy (Toxicodendron radicans) that do not occur along transportation corridors will be ranked lower.
+Species with low suppression potential include Bird's foot trefoil (Lotus corniculatus), and crown vetch (Securigera varia) and extensive populations of reed canary grass (Phalaris arundinacea).
+Occurrences of poison ivy (Toxicodendron radicans) that do not occur along transportation corridors and occurrences with poor site access will be ranked lower.